Skip to main content

 Use Filters to control which records are eligible to trigger the play.
 Only records matching your filter conditions will be enrolled.

-SQL, segment, occurrence, and related model conditions are not supported.
+For real-time schedules, SQL, segment, occurrence, and related model conditions are not supported.
 OR within groups and AND between multiple groups are also not available.

 Changes mode